 The Ticketsellers recently interviewed Louis Eliot, our Creative Director and head music programmer, and it was too good not to share.
 Hear how the festival came about, what goes on behind the scenes and what Louis would be doing if he wasn’t putting on festivals.
 We love this.

 So Louis, Port Eliot has been going since 2003, can you give us a quick intro about your event?
 How did it start and what has changed?

 Well, it started out like a little garden party with a couple of stages.
 Skip forward a few years and we have world renowned music acts, comedians, celebrated chefs, authors, artists, eminent fashion designers and workshops in everything from parkour to wild cocktail making!
 We also have a honky-tonk saloon bar, a nightclub in a hedge and loads more.
 But our ethos has always remained the same.
 We want people to come and have a wonderful time in beautiful surroundings.

 So when did you start putting on events?

 My other job is musician, so I’ve put on gigs of one sort or another since I was a teenager.

 Was there anything in particular that made you decide to start organising festivals?

-Well, my dad hosted an event called the Elephant Fayre, which was a free spirited arts festival that ran until 1986.
+Well, my dad hosted an event called the Elephant Fayre, which was a free-spirited arts festival that ran until 1986.
 I loved growing up around that.
-It wasn’t just the festival but the fun and excitement of the build up to it as well.
+It wasn’t just the festival but the fun and excitement of the build-up as well.

 Where does the name Port Eliot come from?